Are You Taking Too Many Selfies?

 Why do we take selfies?

 Posted Apr 26, 2018

-- Taking different selfie poses helps increase my social status
+- Taking different selfies helps increase my social status.

 Do any of these statements apply to you?
 Is the obsessive taking of selfies and sharing them on social media indicative of low self-esteem?
 Is it a way to try to become more intimate with one’s friends and associates?

 The word "selfie" describes the act of taking a photo of oneself; often, the photos are then shared on social media.
 More specifically, it can often be defined as taking a photograph of oneself with a smartphone, usually held at arm’s length in order to photograph as much of a person as possible (or sometimes taken with the camera pointed toward a mirror).
 Additionally, the photograph may also include other people.

 An interesting study by Janarthanan Balakrishnan of the Thiagarajar School of Management in India and Mark Griffiths from Nottingham Trent University in the U.K. sought to develop a scale to measure a person’s motivations for taking selfies, and to identify how these motivations differed between people.